Analytical results of the extensible freely jointed chain model

-{\it Discussion.---} This paper presents the analytical derivation from statistical mechanics principle of the partition function of the extensible FJC model from which the exact end-to-end distance as a function of the stretch force has been derived.
-An approximated formula valid at high forces only has also been presented by means of a complementary derivation, and a double check by means of Langevin simulations has been performed.
+This paper presents an analytical derivation from statistical mechanics principles of the partition function of the extensible FJC model from which both the mean end-to-end distance as a function of the stretching force and the fluctuations around that mean have been derived.
+A formula only valid at high forces has also been calculated by means of a complementary derivation.
+The expressions here derived establishes the EFJC as the most complex analytically-solvable polymer model.